simul/simul.github.io/classes/env/skykeyframer.md

 The SkyKeyframer has two modes of operation.
 By switching <a href="../../ref/simul/sky/skykeyframer/setlinkkeyframetimeanddaytime">LinkKeyframeTimeAndDaytime</a>on or off, you can choose whether the keyframes have a daytime value which is independent of time, or whether these two numbers are the same.

-You don't need to update the keyframer specifically, so long as you're calling <a href="../../ref/simul/clouds/environment/update">environment->Update()</a>.
+You don't need to update the keyframer specifically, so long as you're calling [simul::clouds::Environment::Update](/ref/simul/clouds/environment/update)
+.

 Linked Time and Daytime
 -----------------------